m23cooper/fylgyur/README.md

 ## Plop
 The main file types in Fabricate can, and should, be generated from plop templates.
 Plop.js is included as a devDependency, has a root plopfile.js which is a collection of scripts and a folder of handlebars templates 'project root/plop-templates'.
-Scripts populate templates, save them in the correct location and update an index.ts if appropriate.
+Scripts populate templates, save them in the correct location and update an firebase.ts if appropriate.
 They do a lot of the wiring up for you, particularly 'Domain Object - Factory/Model/Store/Interface' which bootstraps a whole Domain Object file structure

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Development Interfaces -->
 ## Interfaces/Types
 All the main entities and object types have an interface.
-These are listed in separate files (one per interface), exported from a manifest index.ts file and imported through '@/types'.
+These are listed in separate files (one per interface), exported from a manifest firebase.ts file and imported through '@/types'.
 It's easiest to plop new Interfaces as it adds the new file to the index for you.

 ###### Plop